This is an awesome time of the year with softball games on TV, tough matchups and possibly, your favorite team still hanging in there.

 - 1st Inning – 3 Up 3 Down – this was one of the first things I remember hearing in my early years playing softball…”3 up 3 down”.
 Sounds simple and logical, and yet is super difficult!
-Particularly against really good teams – which by the way, all 16 teams are in the Super Regionals, never mind the 8 that survive to make it to the Women’s College World Series!
+Particularly against really good teams – which by the way, all 64 teams competing in the national tournament are!
 So getting 3 up 3 down every inning is ridiculous.
 But, focusing on getting their top 3 hitters out in the 1st inning IS doable.
 It’s also super helpful to kill their momentum while at the same time giving you some!
 Once you download the Team Production Scorecard just put a check in the box if either team gets their opponents to go 3 up 3 down in the 1st inning.

 - # Batters Faced with 2 Outs – don’t be surprised to watch a team’s wheel completely fall off with 2 outs.
 That means things fall apart for them, they suddenly can’t make outs on defense, runners pile up for the other team and eventually runs score.
 The more a team can limit the number of batters that come to the plate with 2 outs, the greater chance that team has of limiting their opponents BIG Innings.